bertsky/workflow-configuration/README.md

     [ocrd-]make -f CONFIGURATION.mk show

+To run a workflow server for the command sequence that would be executed for the chosen configuration (to be controlled via `ocrd workflow client` or HTTP):

+    [ocrd-]make -f CONFIGURATION.mk server

 To remove the configuration makefiles in the current/target directory:

     [ocrd-]make clean

-To prepare workspaces for processing by fixing certain flaws that kept happening during publication:

-    [ocrd-]make repair

 To create workspaces from directories which contain image files: